devauxbr/quarkus-todo-rest/README.md

 # Run

-First, in the root directory of this repository, start the local MySQL database with this command :
+First, in the root directory of this repository, start the local MySQL database and Keycloak instance with this command :
 ```bash
 docker-compose up -d
 ```